-Today, there are all sorts of low and no-cost resources for nonprofits; Everything from social media and content to websites and email, as well as security, peer to peer fundraising, and even event management!
+There are all sorts of free and low-cost resources for nonprofits; Everything from social media and content to websites and email, as well as security, and even event management!

 Websites & Email